corda/corda/docs/source/tutorial-integration-testing.rst

 The first loop creates 10 threads, each starting a ``CashFlow`` flow on the Alice node.
-We specify that we want to issue ``i`` dollars to Bob, using the Notary as the notary responsible for notarising the created states.
-Note that no notarisation will occur yet as we're not spending any states, only entering new ones to the ledger.
+We specify that we want to issue ``i`` dollars to Bob, setting our notary as the notary responsible for notarising the created states.
+Note that no notarisation will occur yet as we're not spending any states, only creating new ones on the ledger.

 We started the flows from different threads for the sake of the tutorial, to demonstrate how to test non-determinism, which is what